Books that celebrate diversity for 2nd graders

 Books that celebrate diversity for 4th graders

-Stories that grab fourth, fifth, and sixth graders, inviting them to take on new perspectives from characters they'll never forget.
+Stories that grab fourth graders and invite them to take on new perspectives from experiences and characters they'll never forget.

 Books that celebrate diversity for 7th and 8th graders

 These coming-of-age stories offer a glimpse into the lives of teens and tweens from different cultures and times that'll resonate with your middle schooler.

 7 ways to boost reading skills — without a book in sight

 Is it normal for your preschooler to hurt animals?